-Document Relevant Points How it affects this RLTP? & Website Reference National Policy Statement on Urban Development The NPS-UD car parking policies have the effect of removing minimum car parking rates from the district plans of tier 1, 2 and 3 territorial authorities.
+Document & Website Reference Relevant Points How it affects this RLTP?
+National Policy Statement on Urban Development The NPS-UD car parking policies have the effect of removing minimum car parking rates from the district plans of tier 1, 2 and 3 territorial authorities.
 The purpose of this direction is to enable more housing and commercial developments, particularly in higher density areas where people do not necessarily need to own or use a car to access jobs, services, or amenities.
 Nelson, Tasman and Marlborough are either tier 2 or tier 3 territorial authorities.
 This means that they will have to remove minimum car parking requirements for their district plans.
 This will mean that Councils will have to improve management of Council off-street parking and on-street parking.
+Waka Kotahi Sustainability Action Plan Toitū Te Taiao The plan emphasizes Waka Kotahi's vision for a low carbon, safe and healthy land transport system.
+The Plan sets out the commitment of Waka Kotahi to environmental sustainability and public health in the land transport sector.
+It describes how Waka Kotahi will use the levers within our control and influence to deliver on our Vision.
+Toitū Te Taiao, the new sustainability action plan, supports Arataki by setting out the actions Waka Kotahi will take to tackle climate change and create a sustainable land transport system.